Tosaaaki/piphawk-ai/README.md

 `STRICT_TF_ALIGN` enforces multi-timeframe EMA alignment before entering.

 `TF_EMA_WEIGHTS` specifies the weight of each timeframe when evaluating EMA alignment, e.g. `M5:0.4,H1:0.3,H4:0.3`.
+`AI_ALIGN_WEIGHT` adds the AI's suggested direction to the multi-timeframe alignment check.

 `ALLOW_DELAYED_ENTRY` set to `true` lets the AI return `"mode":"wait"` when a trend is overextended.
 The job runner will keep polling and enter once the pullback depth is satisfied.